opensemanticworld/rapsql/README.md

 docker exec -it pgdb-container psql "postgres://your.username:rapsqladm@pgdb:5432/rapsql"
 ~~~

-Once you connected to postgres via CLI you can get information about your session by entering
+Once you are connected to postgres via CLI you can get information about your session by entering
 ~~~
 \c
 ~~~